danielbeeke/cv/src/blocks/en/work-experience.md

 complexities of our project.
 Together, we successfully integrated the application with an ERP system, virtualization platforms and hosting control panels.
 >
-> We were a small team that required each member to wear multiple hats, and Daniel excelled in every role.
+> We were a small team that required each member to wear multiple hats, and Daniël excelled in every role.
 His ability to grasp the intricacies of our business needs and translate them into designs and features for the customer portal and back office showcased his expertise.
 >